hrimov/flask-template/README.md

 Just clone the repo and run `poetry install`.
-For the checking example route at `localhost:5000/users/` you should have running Postgres with applied migration.
+For the checking example route at `localhost:5000/users/` you should have running Postgres with applied migration and simply run `python -m app`.

 # Advantages